steumac/n8n-netscaler_block_ip/README.md

 Here's the complete Linkedin article that explain how it works: https://www.linkedin.com/pulse/introducing-lightweight-soar-solution-citrix-n8nio-stefano-baronio-rjclf/

-Here are 5 n8n workflows that will implement a lightweight SOAR solution for Citrix Netscaler.
+There are 5 n8n workflows that will implement a lightweight SOAR solution for Citrix Netscaler.
 This laboratory example shows how to digital jail the offender IPs that overlimit the a rate-limiting policy implemented in the Netscaler.

 For those unfamiliar, n8n.io is a leading open-source automation platform offering versatile solutions both on-premises and in the cloud.